 Freelance writing is a job where you work alone, and you can work anywhere provided you can connect to the internet.
 This could be at home, an office, or even the beach!

 Employing a full-time writer can be expensive for businesses as they may not always be needed.
 For this reason, many companies of all sizes choose to use freelance writers when they have a project.
 This saves businesses money and provides freelancers with plenty of work.
-Freelance writing can include writing content for websites, blogs, brochures, books, and much more.
+Freelance writing can include writing content for websites, blogs, short stories, brochures, books, and much more.

 The national average pay for a Freelance Writer in the United States is $24.12 per hour